 Scouting Alumni and Friends

-The Scouting Alumni and Friends National Committee needed training for Scout Executives, council Scouting Alumni and Friends National Committee chairs, and anyone interesting in learning more about Scouting Alumni and Friends.
-Working with the training committee of Scouting Alumni and Friends, Scouting U is developing training to meet the needs of the local council, area, and region.
+The Scouting Alumni and Friends National Committee needed training for Scout executives, Council Scouting Alumni and Friends National Committee chairs, and anyone interesting in learning more about Scouting Alumni and Friends.
+Working with the training committee of Scouting Alumni and Friends, Scouting U has developed online training in the Member Learn Center to meet the needs of the local council, area, and region.

-The following courses will be offered in this curriculum:
+The following courses are offered in this curriculum:

 • The Responsibilities of a Scouting Alumni and Friends Committee Chair.
 A course to help the Scouting Alumni and Friends Committee chair understand his or her responsibilities as the lead of the Scouting Alumni and Friends Committee as well as understand the role of the Scouting Alumni and Friends Committee within the council.
 (How does the committee function?)

 • What Scout Executives Need to Know about the Scouting Alumni and Friends Committee.
 An overview of the added value of starting a Scouting Alumni and Friends Committee within the council.
 (Why should I start a Scouting Alumni and Friends Committee in my council?
 What’s in it for me?)

 • Scouting Alumni and Friends Affiliate Relationships.
 An overview of the affiliate relationships that are part of the Scouting Alumni and Friends Committee.
 (What Scouting groups can be affiliated with the Scouting Alumni and Friends Committee?)

 • Scouting Alumni and Friends Recognitions and Awards.
 An overview of available Scouting Alumni and Friends awards and recognitions.
 (How do we recognize those who help make Scouting Alumni and Friends a success?)